Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Ulcerations/ Vein Ulcers

 A venous leg ulcer can be particularly bothersome and painful for patients.
-It’s a wound on your leg that takes a long time to heal, or can’t heal, due to poor blood circulation.
+It is a wound on your leg that takes a long time to heal, or cannot heal, due to poor blood circulation.
 It usually develops on the inside of your lower leg, above your ankle.
 Often an ulcer will occur due to a minor injury, but because of insufficient blood circulation, it cannot heal.

 Venous leg ulcers result from poor vein function.
 Without addressing the poorly functioning veins within your legs, in many cases, you cannot fix the ulcer itself.
 If the valves that push the blood from your legs and feet back towards your heart become damaged, the blood pools in your veins causing pressure symptoms and skin changes, which can be accompanied by the development of an ulcer or varicose eczema.
 The best way to treat a venous ulcer is by using radiofrequency ablation (RFA) and/or ultrasound guided sclerotherapy (UGS) to treat the underlying vein disorder.
 This will then be followed by regular dressings and the use of compression stockings.